 Her vision is to create the first replicable model of culturally appropriate WASH (Water Sanitation and Health) programming for indigenous rainforest cultures in the southeastern Peruvian Amazon.
 Once this is accomplished, the programs expand out it to countries such as Brazil, Indonesia, and Democratic Republic of Congo.
 Including Peru, these are four countries with the largest rainforest coverage, biological diversity and indigenous populations.

 “It’s a mix of modern technology with natural resources,” Santullo says.
 “With that combination, the people receive the advantage of the modern without losing their connection to the natural.
 We honor their way of life while helping them make these changes for themselves.
-House of the Children is that structure which cares for life,” she says.
+Rainforest Flow is that structure which cares for life,” she says.
 “I always say that what I do is disguised as water and sanitation, but what it’s really about is awakening the hopes and desires of the people.”

 Nancy can be reached at email@example.com